Caring for Your 15-Month-Old

 - Demonstrate how to use words.
 Help your child find words for their feelings (“Are you hungry?,” “You look sleepy”), and label items (“This is a spoon,” “Look at your pretty hair”).

-- 15-month-olds often know several words.
+- 15-month-olds often know several words (3 words other than names).
 The more words your baby hears, the faster he or she will learn.
 Talk to your baby, and prioritize face-to-face interaction.
 Reading to your child will also promote language skills.

 - Toddlers love to use their hands.
 Sing songs with hand motions and begin to let your child scribble.